mariajoafana/introduccion_humanidades_digitales/herramientas_digitales/listado_herramientas.md

 - Weka 3: Data Mining Software in Java.
 Weka is a collection of machine learning algorithms for data mining tasks.
 (GNU/open source)
 - Word Seer.
 WordSeer is a text analysis environment that combines visualization, information retrieval, sense-making, and and natural language processing to make the contents of text navigable, accessible, and useful.
 -Computer Aided Textual Markup and Analysis.
 A tool for literary scholars, students and other parties with an interest in text analysis and literary research.
 -Taguette.
 Free and open-source tool for qualitative research.
 You can import your research materials, highlight and tag quotes, and export the results.
+-Impresso.
+Media Monitoring of the Past is an interdisciplinary research project that uses machine learning to pursue a paradigm shift in the processing, semantic enrichment, representation, exploration, and study of historical media across modalities, time, languages, and national borders. https://impresso-project.ch/

 *Herramientas de publicación digital*